mducducd/Pathology_agent/docs/TOOL_FLOW.md

    - wsi_zoom_current_norm OR wsi_pan_current
    - at most 1–2 local actions
 4. wsi_mark_roi_norm OR wsi_mark_candidate
-5. repeat steps 2–4 until 5 accepted ROIs
+5. if the same candidate region still contains another distinct strong pocket, mark one more ROI there
+6. otherwise move to the next candidate
+7. stop once target_accepted_rois is reached or max_accepted_rois is hit
-6. final JSON, no more tools
+8. final JSON, no more tools
 ```

 A healthy run should look like this: